An Anarchist Explains How Hackers Could Cause Global Chaos

 Brown doesn't seem interested in examining the moral ambiguity of hacktivist crimes.
 But he says he is learning from past mistakes.
 Ultimately, Brown feels that Anonymous was disorganized and lacked leadership.

 So he is designing a software program called Pursuant, which he says will take hacktivism into the future.
-It will be fully encrypted and allow anyone with the program installed to recruit a team to hack and expose corrupt governments or corporations.
+It will be fully encrypted, anyone could use it to sort through a trove of hacked documents, and it could even be used to recruit a team of hackers.

 Brown says when people tweet and post their opinions on social media it's just "slactivism."
 "The next great act of hacktivism, if it really is going to be great, it has to be an act of reaffirming the idea of civic duty," he says.
 He says he wants to provide a mechanism for people who do feel that sense of civic duty to really have impact.